Key takeaways

 While you are focused on your individual mortgage, your loan is part of a much larger web of other debts.
 It is a financial instrument, much like a bond that can be bought and sold between investors.
 In fact, that debt may be sold multiple times, and you may not even realize it.
 Behind the scenes, your loan could be packaged with other loans and sold as part of a mortgage-backed security (MBS).
 This trading of MBS makes up what’s known as the secondary mortgage market.

-The working of the secondary mortgage market may seem complex for individual homeowners, but the goal is simple: to ensure that funds continue to flow through the housing and financing markets.
+The workings of the secondary mortgage market may seem complex, but the goal is simple: to ensure that funds continue flowing through the housing and financing markets.
 MBS investors get income (from the mortgage payments of the MBS loan portfolio) and mortgage lenders get cash — with which they can extend loans to new borrowers.

 What happens when your mortgage is sold

-When your mortgage is sold, a new company is typically buying the servicing rights.
-Those rights include collecting and processing the payments, along with all the additional regular duties that come with mortgages.
+When a mortgage is sold, a new company is typically buying the servicing rights.
+Those rights include collecting and processing the payments, along with all the other regular duties that come with mortgages.
 Those duties may include making disbursements from an escrow account to taxing authorities and property insurers.
-There are some entities that specialize in taking care of those servicing obligations.
+Some entities specialize in taking care of those servicing obligations.

-Prior to your mortgage being sold, you’ll receive a heads-up about the new servicer.
-Federal law dictates that you must receive a notice about the change at least 15 days prior to the switch.
-Then, within 30 days, the new owner of the mortgage is required to send you its name, address and contact number.
+Before your mortgage is sold, you’ll receive notice about the new servicer.
+Federal law dictates that you must receive a notice about the change at least 15 days before the switch.
+Then, within 30 days, the new mortgage owner must send you its name, address and contact number.

-There is no need to stress: Mortgages are bought and sold all the time. — Greg McBride, Bankrate Chief Financial Analyst
+There is no need to stress: Mortgages are bought and sold all the time. — Greg McBride, CFA , chief financial analyst for Bankrate

-What to do when your mortgage is sold
+How to protect yourself when your mortgage is sold

-• Read the notice carefully, zeroing in on any mention of the mortgage servicer changing.
-(Some lenders retain servicing rights even after selling a mortgage.)
+• Read the notice carefully: Zero in on any mention of the mortgage servicer changing.
+Some lenders retain servicing rights even after selling a mortgage.

-• If the servicer is changing, check all the data listed with the old servicer (name, address, email, other contact info), making sure it’s up to date.
+• If the servicer is changing: Check all the data listed with the old servicer (name, address, email, other contact info) to make sure it’s up to date.

-• Watch out for notifications related to updating your payment process.
-You may need to redirect your ACH withdrawal — if you do auto-payments — to a different entity or mail a check to a new address.
+• Update your payment process: You may need to redirect your ACH withdrawal — if you do auto-payments — to a different entity or mail a check to a new address.

-• Double-check the effective dates for the changeover — when the old payments should stop and the new ones should start.
-You certainly don’t want to pay double!
-If you recently sent a payment to the previous owner of the mortgage, no worries: There is a 60-day grace period after servicing rights have been sold.
+• Double-check the effective dates: Know when the old payments should stop and the new ones should start.
+If you recently sent a payment to the previous mortgage owner, no worries: There is a 60-day grace period after servicing rights have been sold.

-• Keep a copy of statements from the months surrounding the sale and transfer to a new owner.
+• Keep receipts: Keep copies of statements from the months surrounding the sale and transfer to a new owner.
 By holding on to documentation, you can prove that you submitted payments on time in the event of any confusion.

-• Watch carefully for confirmation that the first new payment went through.
+• Look for confirmation: Watch carefully for confirmation that the first new payment went through.

-• If anything’s unclear, contact the new servicer – info should be provided on the notice.
+• Don’t be afraid to reach out: If anything is unclear, contact the new servicer, whose info should be provided on the notice.

 FAQ